Brand Standards and Logo Usage

 The following Brand Guidelines and Standards are intended to assist partners and stakeholders who use the initiative’s name, colors, logo and key messages in print and digital communications.

-Final editorial authority rests with Fort Worth Housing Solutions.
+Final editorial authority for uses of Stop Six Choice Neighborhood Initiative identities and marks rests with Fort Worth Housing Solutions and is subject to review by the agency’s Communications office.
 For questions about the brand, colors, logo or usage, please contact FWHS Communications at email@example.com.

 The identity of the effort is the Stop Six Choice Neighborhood Initiative.
 The name is based on the Stop Six Choice Neighborhood Transformation Plan, which was developed over several years and updated in 2019 by residents, community leaders, partners and stakeholders.

 The name is drawn from the U.S. Department of Housing and Urban Development’s Choice Neighborhoods program.
 The initiative coveys an intent to replace the former 300-unit Cavile Place public housing community with almost 1,000 units of new, mixed-income rental residences in six phases of development and to support the community with quality education, healthcare, services and amenities – in short, to create a “neighborhood of choice.”